material-foundation/material-remixer/README.md

 ## Variables

-A Remixer variable has a unique key associated with it, and can be a Boolean, Color, Number (represented as floats) or String.
+A Remixer variable has a unique key associated with it, and can be of type Boolean, Color, Number or String.

-Remixer lets you define a range of values (for variables of type Number), or limit values to members of a list you provide.
-This lets you ensure that values always _make sense_.
+Variables support being constrained to a limited set of values to give you better control of what can change.
+Numeric variables can also be configured as continuous or discrete ranges.

 ## Web Remote Controller

-A separate project, the [Remote Controller](http://github.com/material-foundation/material-remixer-remote-web), is provided for those times when by interacting with Remixer you may make it hard to see the UI you're adjusting.
-The Remote Controller lets you adjust variable values in a separate device so you can properly appreciate all changes.
+Remixer can be configured to use a [Remote Controller](http://github.com/material-foundation/material-remixer-remote-web).
+In this mode your variables can be changed from outside the app, allowing you to collaborate with other people and keep your UI free of overlays.
+Make sure to check out the [Remote Controller repo](http://github.com/material-foundation/material-remixer-remote-web) to learn more about this feature.

-Since there is a bit of platform specific setup in each case, look at the documentation in your platform's Remixer Repo  and the Remote Controller's for more information.
+For details on how to set up this mode in your app, please visit one of the platform specific repos.

 ## Is Material Foundation affiliated with Google?